openrewrite/rewrite-docs/v1beta/recipes.md

 A recipe represents a group of search and refactoring operations that can be applied to an [abstract syntax tree](abstract-syntax-trees.md).
 A recipe can represent a single, stand-alone operation or be linked together with other recipes to accomplish a larger goal such as a framework migration.

-Rewrite provides a managed environment for discovering, instantiating and configuring recipes.
+OpenRewrite provides a managed environment for discovering, instantiating and configuring recipes.
 To implement a search or refactoring operation, a recipe delegates to a [visitor](visitors.md) which handles the AST traversal and manipulation.

 ## Imperative Recipes